domoritz/domoritz.github.io/_drafts/2017-01-29-the-time-i-went-to-iran.md

 ## Iranian Foods

 {:.right.half}
-{% include image.html name="sangak.jpg" caption="Sangak is a flatbread baked on pebble stones." %}
+{% include image name="sangak.jpg" caption="Sangak is a flatbread baked on pebble stones." %}

 Besides the many spices and dried fruit (figs and white mulberries), one of my favorite foods was Sangak, a large leavened flatbread that is baked on pebble stones and sprinkled with sesame seeds.
 The pebbles give the bread characteristic holes.
 The bread is great with jam or some soft cheese.
 Of course, it's best when it's fresh.
 Another thing I really liked was Haleem, a delicious wheat stew.

 Most of the main meals in Iran were a combination of flatbread, vegetables, grilled meat, and yogurt seasoned with various spices.
 What really surprised me, though, where the size of the portions.
 I'm used to portions that are way too large from the US but in Iran I found that the portions were too much for me even though I was very active.

 {:.left.half}
-{% include image.html name="ice-cream-tehran.jpg" caption="Ice cream in Tehran.
+{% include image name="ice-cream-tehran.jpg" caption="Ice cream in Tehran.
 All signs are in German for some reason." %}

 One evening, we went to get ice cream in Tehran and to my complete surprise, all labels were in German and not a single word was in Farsi.
 Somehow there seems to be a thing with German's at ice cream in Iran.
 When I had saffron ice cream in Shiraz (yes, and yes, it's good), it turned out that the owner spoke fluently in German.